Why doesn’t YouTube watch time reach 4,000 hours? 2026 Practical Guide

 Many small channels have a real problem: the content is not bad, but there are too few broadcasts, and the algorithm cannot judge the quality.

-At this stage, some creators will amplify "high retention rate viewing " in the early stage to allow the video to obtain more effective viewing data samples.
+At this stage, some creators will zoom in on "High retention viewing”, allowing the video to obtain more effective viewing data samples.

 The purpose is not to accumulate playback volume, but to increase the base of "effective minutes".